mmore500/mmore500.github.io/blog_personal/_posts/2020-06-17-lgbtqiap-history.md

 ## Brushes with History

-Having come of age well into the 21st century and cocooned at most half a mile from an institution of higher learning at any point in time, prejudices and barriers I've faced mostly pale in comparison, well, many things.
+Having come of age well into the 21st century and cocooned at most half a mile from an institution of higher learning at any point in time, prejudices and barriers I've faced mostly pale in comparison to, well, many things.
 Say, to plain yogurt in a well-lit room.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">technically shouldn&#39;t take Holy communion or donate blood but who wanted to anyways amirite</p>&mdash; Matthew Andres Moreno (@mmore500) <a href="https://twitter.com/mmore500/status/1077649004815675392?ref_src=twsrc%5Etfw">December 25, 2018</a></blockquote>